vermasuraj11011/whole-course/system_design/distributed_storage/distributed_storage_system_design.md

 2. The system should be scalable, fault-tolerant, and highly available.
 3. The system should be able to store files of size upto 10 GB.
 4. The system should grantee data availability.
-5. The system should be able to handle one million users and 100 TB of data.
+5. The system should be able to handle one million users.
 6. There should be user authentication and authorization.
 7. The system should be able to handle concurrent requests.
-8. There should be 10gb of free data storage for each user and above that user has to pay 1$ per 10gb
+8. There should be 10gb of free data storage for each user and above that user has to pay 1$ per 10gb.

 ### Data Hierarchy